Norm Violation Detection in Multi-Agent Systems using Large Language Models: A Pilot Study: Conclusion

 \section{Conclusion}

 This work aimed at investigating the effectiveness of LLMs in detecting norm violations based on 80 stories.
 Of the three LLMs considered in the work (Llama 2 7B, Mixtral 7B and ChatGPT-4), we observed that ChatGPT-4 offered the most promise, with 86\% accuracy.
 We also observed the LLMs detected violations of prohibition norms with higher accuracy than those of obligation norms.
 Additionally, violations of role-based norms were more accurately identified than those of generic norms.
 Also, LLMs were better at identifying when norms weren't violated than when they were violated.
 These results demonstrate that, while LLMs show promise in norm violation detection, there is scope for creating better models for detecting norm violations.
 We believe such enhanced models will be beneficial for recommending actions to be taken by an agent within a multi-agent system, īn order to create norm-conforming agent societies where potential norm violations are effectively identified and punished.
+In this study, we focused only on norm violation detection, which is an example of the normative reasoning capability of an agent.
+However, we believe that LLMs can be leveraged to achieve other norm competencies in agents, such as norm discovery and norm conformance.